 SRTR strives to be a trusted resource for epidemiological data and statistical analyses regarding the status of solid organ transplantation and the transplantation system in the United States.
 SRTR seeks to provide information that is accurate, clear, and timely for use by the public, the Department of Health and Human Services, the Organ Procurement and Transplantation Network/United Network for Organ Sharing, transplant programs, organ procurement organizations, transplant candidates, transplant recipients, living donors, and donor families.

 SRTR values providing data and analytic results that are of the highest quality and reliability through use of the most appropriate statistical methodologies.

 SRTR values providing data and analytic results in a manner that is readily understood by those we serve, including the public, patients, families, transplant professionals, organ procurement organization professionals, policymakers, living donors, and other interested parties.

 SRTR values providing results efficiently and in a timely manner to disseminate the most current data as quickly as possible.

-SRTR continuously strives to conduct its analyses and its interactions with the broader transplant community in a manner that upholds the values of honesty, integrity, transparency, and responsibility.
+SRTR continuously strives to conduct its analyses and its interactions with the broader transplant community in a manner that upholds the values of honesty, transparency, and responsibility.